SolDevelo/charts/bitnami/gitea/README.md

 To back up and restore Helm chart deployments on Kubernetes, you need to back up the persistent volumes from the source deployment and attach them to a new deployment using [Velero](https://velero.io/), a Kubernetes backup/restore tool.
 Find the instructions for using Velero in [this guide](https://techdocs.broadcom.com/us/en/vmware-tanzu/application-catalog/tanzu-application-catalog/services/tac-doc/apps-tutorials-backup-restore-deployments-velero-index.html).

+### FIPS parameters

+The FIPS parameters only have effect if you are using images from the [Bitnami Secure Images catalog](https://www.arrow.com/globalecs/uk/products/bitnami-secure-images/).

 ## Persistence

 The [Bitnami Gitea](https://github.com/bitnami/containers/tree/main/bitnami/gitea) image stores the Gitea data and configurations at the `/bitnami/gitea` path of the container.